-How to properly care for dry and dehydrated skin.
+How to properpy treat dry and dehydrated skin.

 The way to treat dry skin starts by first knowing the difference between dry skin and extremely dry skin.
 When skin gets to the point of itchiness and flakiness, it means its natural lipids have been depleted and in need of replenishment.
 This is called extremely dry skin, and it usually occurs when dry skin goes untreated.

-To soothe extremely dry skin and keep it hydrated at the same time, pure petroleum jelly, like Vaseline® Jelly , is very gentle on skin.
-And a good moisturising lotion, like Vaseline® Intensive care lotions , helps to restore very dry skin deep down and provides relief from itchy dryness.
+To soothe extremely dry skin and keep it hydrated at the same time, pure petroleum jelly, like Vaseline® Jelly, is very gentle on skin.
+And a good moisturizing lotion, like Vaseline® Advance Repair, helps to heal dry skin deep down and provides relief from itchy dryness.
 The glycerin and micro-droplets of petroleum jelly work together to lock in moisture and help repair the skin’s natural barriers.
-To restore moisturisation and skin radiance, use Vaseline® Intensive Care™ Cocoa Radiance Lotion —formulated with pure cocoa butter and helps to leave skin feeling silky and smooth.
+To restore moisturization and skin radiance, use Vaseline® Intensive Care™ Radiance Restore Healing Serum—formulated with pure cocoa butter and helps to leave skin feeling silky and smooth.